Phuket Yacht Charter Guide

 Key Phuket Yacht Charter Sailing Areas

-To the north and east of Phuket, is Phang Nga Bay consisting of 100 islands with incredible rock formations and towering limestone cliffs climbing vertically out of calm turquoise waters.
+To the north and east of Phuket is Phang Nga Bay, which consists of 100 islands with incredible rock formations and towering limestone cliffs climbing vertically out of calm turquoise waters.
 This area is a marine national park leaving the scenery unspoiled, with caves and mangrove swamps to explore around every corner.
 It is a "must explore" destination for any Phuket Yacht Charter.

 James Bond Island (Ko Tapu), pictured here, has become a major Phuket tourist attraction since it was filmed in the James Bond film, 'The Man with the Golden Gun”.
 It is quite dramatic sticking straight out of the water and has become emblematic of the amazing topography of Phang Nga Bay.

-But some friendly advice – it does get very busy in the middle of the day with day trippers from Phuket, so best to arrive mid-afternoon, anchor nearby for the night, and enjoy the relative peace and quiet of the end of the day and the start of the next morning when the day trippers have gone home.
+But some friendly advice – it does get very busy in the middle of the day with day-trippers from Phuket, so best to arrive mid-afternoon and anchor nearby for the night, enjoying the relative peace of the end of the day and the start of the next morning when the day-trippers have gone home.